akarsh05/breast-cancer-risk-estimation/README.md

-This project is a WIP.
+This project is a **WIP**.
 This file outlines the process and what is to be expected at the end.

 The dataset consists of 1M records of screening mammograms and the resulting diagnosis.
 1. It has **imbalanced classes** ~ only **0.73%** records out of 1M are for positive cancer cases.